MrTreev/DisVoice/README.md

 ![Image](https://github.com/jcvasquezc/DisVoice/blob/master/docs/logos/disvoice_logo.png?raw=true)

 DisVoice is a python framework designed to compute features from speech files.
-Disvoice computes glottal, phonation, articulation, prosody, phonological, and features representation learnig strategies using autoencders.
-The features can be computed both from sustained vowels and continuous speech utterances with the aim to recognize praliguistic aspects from speech.
+Disvoice computes glottal, phonation, articulation, prosody, phonological, and features representation learning strategies using autoencders.
+The features can be computed both from sustained vowels and continuous speech utterances with the aim to recognize paralinguistic aspects from speech.

-The features can be used in classifiers to recognize emotions, or communication capabilities of patients with different speech disorders including diseases with functional origin such as larinx cancer or nodules; craneo-facial based disorders such as hipernasality developed by cleft-lip and palate; or neurodegenerative disorders such as Parkinson's or Hungtinton's diseases.
+The features can be used in classifiers to recognize emotions, or communication capabilities of patients with different speech disorders including diseases with functional origin such as larynx cancer or nodules; craneo-facial based disorders such as hypernasality developed by cleft-lip and -palate; or neurodegenerative disorders such as Parkinson's or Hungtinton's diseases.

 The features are also suitable to evaluate mood problems like depression based on speech patterns.